ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 If the AS-to-Client response is encoded in JSON, then HASH_INPUT is the binary representation of the text string conveyed by the 'access_token' parameter.

-With reference to the example in {{fig-as-response-json}}, HASH_INPUT is the binary representation of "2YotnFZFEjr1zCsicMWpAA".
+With reference to the example in {{fig-as-response-json}}, HASH_INPUT is the binary representation of "eyJh...YFiA".
+When showing the access token, {{fig-as-response-json}} uses line breaks for display purposes only.

 Note that:

 * If the access token is a JWT, then HASH_INPUT is the binary representation of the JWT.

-* If the access token is a CWT, then HASH_INPUT is the binary representation of the base64url-encoded text string that encodes the binary representation of the CWT.
+* If the access token is a CWT, then HASH_INPUT is the binary representation of a base64url-encoded text string, which encodes the binary representation of a tagged access token with the CWT as innermost tag content (as per {{sec-issuing-access-tokens-as}}).

 ~~~~~~~~~~~
 HTTP/1.1 200 OK